Burglary, first degree (residential)

 Crime Involving Moral Turpitude (CIMT)

 Should not be a CIMT regardless of intended offense, under BIA and Ninth Circuit standards,2California burglary (Pen C § 459) is never a CIMT, regardless of whether it is first degree (Pen C § 460(a), residential) or second degree (Pen C § 460(b), commercial) burglary.
 Two key factors distinguish California burglary from some other burglary statutes and decisions holding that those burglary statutes are CIMTs: California burglary includes a lawful entry and is not divisible between a lawful and unlawful entry, and California burglary is not divisible as to the intended offense.
-For further discussion of the categorical approach, see n.
-4, above.
+(See Categorical Approach Advisory for more information.)

 The BIA has long held that burglary involving an unlawful entry is a CIMT if the intended offense is a CIMT.
 See, e.g., Matter of Z, 5 I&N Dec.
 383 (BIA 1953) and see, e.g., Cuevas-Gaspar v.
 Gonzales, 430 F.3d 1013, 1019 (9th Cir.
 2005), abrogated on other grounds by Holder v.
 Martinez-Gutierrez, 566 U.S. 583 (2012).
 California burglary does not meet this definition for two reasons.
 First, the Ninth Circuit held that because § 460(b) can be committed merely by a lawful entry into a commercial building with bad intent, it is never a CIMT even if the intended offense is a CIMT.
 Hernandez-Cruz v.
 Holder, 651 F.3d 1094, 1103-05 (9th Cir.
 2011).
 The only threat to this ruling would be if the BIA were to publish a decision disagreeing with Hernandez-Cruz, and then the Ninth Circuit were to decide to defer to that decision.